Is sex before marriage a sin?

 This is no surprise to Christians.
 God warned us.
 Premarital sex is sin, and sin always has a consequence.
 The statistics in the U.S. News and World Report article do not report how many individuals are angry or remorseful because they had premarital sex.
 Marriage counselors see that in couple after couple.
 That is the message of 1 Corinthians 6:18.

 The comment about “sins against his own body” is significant.
-Sexual immorality has a unique effect – it stings like the jellyfish.
+Sexual immorality has a unique effect–it stings like the jellyfish.
 Premarital sex is called fornication in the New Testament.
-Fornication comes from a Greek word that refers to sexual sins which include: pre-marital sex, adultery, incest, homosexuality/lesbianism, and bestiality.
+We encourage you to read “What is the correct meaning of fornication in the Bible?”

 In 1 Corinthians, Paul the apostle encourages singles to get married if they have strong sexual urges.

-Again the word for immorality is PORNEIA.
+Again the word for immorality is porneia.
 God’s will for our life is to avoid sex that is not between a husband and wife (male and female).
+We encourage you to read, “What is the meaning of the Greek word porneia in the Bible?”

 Premarital sex, adultery, incest, homosexuality/lesbianism, and bestiality are all sin, but sex in marriage is wonderful and fulfilling.
-God intended for it to be beautiful and holy.
-Listen to the Holy Spirit in the book of Hebrews.
+The Bible teaches that God intended for sexual activity to be beautiful, holy and enjoyable.
+Listen to the Holy Spirit from the book of Hebrews.

 This is His best for us!